alkreb/wolf-pack-tracker-au24/docs/index.md

 This is a mock API to simulate the REST interface of an imaginary service.

-The Wolf Pack Tracer API provides information about wolves their habitat, migration patterns and health.
+The Wolf Pack Tracer API provides information about wolves and their habitat, migration patterns and health.

+You can also track information about migrations, habitat and prey.

 ## Getting started